StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-alert-management-performance.md

 # Measure Alert Management Performance

-This topic provides step-by-step instructions for measuring alert management performance in TheHive.

-You can measure alert management performance [for all alerts in your organization](#measure-the-performance-of-all-alerts-in-your-organization) or [a specific case](#measure-the-performance-of-a-specific-alert).
+Measure alert management performance in TheHive [for all alerts in your organization](#measure-the-performance-of-all-alerts-in-your-organization) or [for a specific alert](#measure-the-performance-of-a-specific-alert).

 If you want to know more about the key performance indicators (KPIs) available in TheHive, refer to the [Key Performance Indicators](key-performance-indicators.md) topic.